Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification

 As an alternative to parametric replication, one can obtain replicates of the test statistic under isotropy using {\em nonparametric replication} in a fashion similar to bootstrapping. \cite{WongChiu2016Itfs} obtained such replicates using stochastic reconstruction, an acceptance-rejection algorithm by \cite{TscheschelA.2006Sror} which matches selected summary statistics between the observed pattern and its replicates.
 If a user selects only non-directional summary statistics, the directional structure of the pattern will not be reproduced, so the replicates will satisfy the null hypothesis. \cite{FEND2024} obtain their test statistic from Fry points.
 To approximate the distribution of the test statistic under isotropy, they randomly rotate the Fry points, or groups thereof.
 Both \cite{WongChiu2016Itfs} and \cite{FEND2024} based their tests on the $K$-function.

 Building on the parametric replication framework of \cite{RajalaT.2022Tfii}, in Section~\ref{sec:methods} we present a corresponding general framework for isotropy testing using nonparametric replication of point patterns.
 The framework offers an alternative to the \cite{FEND2024} approach using Fry points, and allows for the inclusion of DSSs which cannot be computed from Fry points, such as spectral statistics.
-Our framework generalises \cite{WongChiu2016Itfs}, whose test statistic and replication method is a special case of our framework.
+The presented framework generalises \cite{WongChiu2016Itfs}, whose test statistic and replication method are a special case of ours.
 In our framework, a range of nonparametric replication techniques and DSSs can be used, as we shall show.